godotengine/godot-docs/tutorials/viewports/viewports.rst

 CameraA will display on the Root :ref:`Viewport <class_Viewport>` and it will draw MeshA.
 CameraB will be captured by the :ref:`Viewport <class_Viewport>` Node along with MeshB.
-Even though MeshB is in the scene heirarchy, it will still not be drawn to the Root :ref:`Viewport <class_Viewport>`.
-Similarly MeshA will not be visible from the :ref:`Viewport <class_Viewport>` node because :ref:`Viewport <class_Viewport>` nodes only capture nodes below them in the heirarchy.
+Even though MeshB is in the scene hierarchy, it will still not be drawn to the Root :ref:`Viewport <class_Viewport>`.
+Similarly MeshA will not be visible from the :ref:`Viewport <class_Viewport>` node because :ref:`Viewport <class_Viewport>` nodes only capture nodes below them in the hierarchy.

 There can only be one active camera per :ref:`Viewport <class_Viewport>`, so if there is more than one, make sure that the desired one has the "current" property set,